Skip to main content

 In this book, we group the sulfide and (the much less common) arsenide minerals together because they share many properties.
 In these minerals, sulfur and arsenic are nearly closest packed with metals between.
 The simplest sulfide minerals, such as galena (PbS), have atomic arrangements similar to the arrangement in halite – symmetrical arrangements of metal atoms alternating with S, resulting in cubic or hexagonal crystals.

-This page titled 14.3: Sulfide Minerals is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 14.3: Sulfide Minerals is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.